chicken-burgerrrr/LGMVIP-Web-Task-1/README.md

 # LGMVIP-Web-Task-1
-To Do List using HTML,CSS,JS
+To Do List using HTML,CSS,JS.just clone and run Enjoyyyyyy